monopole/volley/README.md

 Steps to get v23 running in Go directly on mobile, and reproduce v23 bugs.

-The procedure below puts code in the two directories
+The procedure below puts code into two arbitrarily named directories

 ```
+# Gets v23 and gomobile code
 ~/pumpkin
+# Gets the code for the app in this repo
  ~/mutantfortune
 ```